 For example, the bezel nicely matches in its thinness the small, but robust-looking lugs.
 The sunray guilloche pattern on the outer edges of the dial is, on the other hand, echoed by the DBF001‘s notched bezel, which is, in its own turn, reiterated with the massive setting crown.

 The hands, the luminous Arabic numerals, as well as some other “glossy” parts of the dial, are not simply polished, but also rhodium-plated, which gives the timekeeper an even more expensive appearance.

 Since DuBois et fils lacks the ability to design and manufacture their own movement (and there is nothing wrong with it, too), the French company uses third-party caliber to power their watches.

 The DBF001, for instance, is animated by caliber 2892-DD4500, which is based on ETA 2892 blank movement, but features a twin-disk Big Date indicator at 12 o’clock, a tri-compax chronograph, and is equipped with Nickel-plated oscillating weight with “DUBOIS et fils” pattern on it.
 Extra functionality, of course, comes courtesy of the Dubois Depraz 4500 add-on module.

-What I am not sure, is the price.
-At this time, the company asks whopping CHF 9600 (approximately $10,600 USD) for a piece, which is, to my taste, a tad high at this moment.
-I mean, for this kind of money (give or take a thousand dollars) you can get a stainless steel chronograph from a lot more established brands like, say, Breitling, Cartier, IWC and even Rolex!
+What I am not sure, about is the price.
+At this time, the company asks a whopping CHF 9600 (approximately $10,600 USD) for a piece, which is, to my taste, a tad high at this moment.
+I mean, for this kind of money (give or take a thousand dollars) you can get a stainless steel chronograph from a lot more established brands like, say, Breitling, Cartier, IWC, and even Rolex!